Elazar Granot: Biography

-Born in Jerusalem during the Mandatory Palestine, Granot was educated at Pardes Hanna Agricultural High School, before moving onto the Hebrew University of Jerusalem where he studied philosophy, sociology, literature, Hebrew and Bible.
+Born in Jerusalem during the Mandate era, Granot was educated at Pardes Hanna Agricultural High School, before moving onto the Hebrew University of Jerusalem where he studied philosophy, sociology, literature, Hebrew and Bible.

-During World War II he volunteered for the Jewish Brigade, in which he served between 1944 and 1946.
-He also fought in the 1948 Arab-Israeli War.
+During World War II he enlisted in the British Army and served in the Jewish Brigade between 1944 and 1946, fighting in the Italian campaign.
+He also fought in the 1948 Arab-Israeli War in the Etzioni Brigade of the Israel Defense Forces.
 In 1951 he became a member of kibbutz Sasa, where he lived until 1958 when he moved to kibbutz Shoval.

 Between 1962 and 1964 he served as director of the Young Leadership of Mapam, becoming the party's organisational secretary in 1975, and political secretary in 1979.
 In 1981 he was elected to the Knesset on the Alignment's list (Mapam was a faction within the Alignment at the time).
 He was re-elected in 1984, and was a member of the Foreign Affairs and Defense Committee.
 Although he became Mapam's secretary general in 1985, Granot lost his seat in the 1988 elections.
 He died in 2013 in kibbutz Shoval.

 In 2016 he was accused of being a KGB agent for the Soviet Union in the Mitrokhin Archive.